 Putting the statement together

-Your statement needs to be consistently tailored to the particular post you are applying for.
+Your statement needs to be tailored throughout to the particular post you are applying for.
 Realistically you may be taking material you have used from previous applications, but it's vital to reorganise it and rewrite it for the current application.
 It will be obvious if you have simply cut and pasted generic material.